12 Highlights for a Road Trip across Northern Spain

 Main cities to include in a road trip in Northern Spain (5 highlights)

+4 - Pintxos Tour.
 We recommend you to enjoy a pintxos tour (the way tapas are called in the Basque country) during your stay in San Sebastian. it is a good way to combine dining and learning about the city.
-There are many tours available and in some cases prices get very high.
-During high season you should make sure you book well in advance.
-This is a good tapas tour option at a reasonable price
+There are many tours available but they are a bit over-priced in our opinion.
+During high season you should make sure you book well in advance! in TIS LINK YOU CAN FIND A GOOD PINTXOS TOUR OPTION.

 A formerly grey and industrial city, Bilbao has been reborn with beauty and splendor thanks to its culture, art, and gastronomy.
 Today, Bilbao is a must-see in the Basque Country.